The heart of Fabric’s configuration system (as with much of the rest of Fabric)

 local.
 Future updates will ensure the two methods use separate config values.

 Most of these settings are also available in the constructor of

 Connection, if they only need modification on a per-connection basis.

 Many of these are also configurable via ssh_config files.
 Such values take precedence over those defined via the core configuration, so make sure you’re aware of whether you’re loading such files (or disable them to be sure).

-dict) given to
+strategy_class: If given (defaults to

 forward_agent: Whether to attempt forwarding of your local SSH authentication agent to the remote end.
 Default: